Profiler Integration#

 autograd_profile(use_device="openreg").The profiler transitions to

-orEventobjects, attach them to the current stream, and stash CPU timestamps.When scopes end, the profiler calls
+orEventobjects, attach them to the current stream, and stash CPU timestamps.When events end, the profiler calls